Relational transgression: Personality traits of both partners

 In terms of personality traits, agreeableness and neuroticism (i.e., instability, anxiousness, aggression) show consistency in predicting forgivingness and forgiveness.
 Since forgiveness requires one to discard any desire for revenge, a vengeful personality tends to not offer forgiveness and may continue to harbor feelings of vengeance long after the transgression occurred.

 Research has shown that agreeableness is inversely correlated with motivations for revenge and avoidance, as well as positively correlated with benevolence.
 As such, one who demonstrates the personality trait of agreeableness is prone to forgiveness as well as has a general disposition of forgivingness.
 Conversely, neuroticism was positively correlated with avoidance and vengefulness, but negatively correlated with benevolence.
 Consequently, a neurotic personality is less apt to forgive or to have a disposition of forgivingness.

 Though the personality traits of the offended have a predictive value of forgiveness, the personality of the offender also has an effect on whether forgiveness is offered.
 Offenders who show sincerity when seeking forgiveness and are persuasive in downplaying the impact of the transgression will have a positive effect on whether the offended will offer forgiveness.

 Narcissistic personalities, for example, may be categorized as persuasive transgressors.
-This is driven by the narcissist to downplay their transgressions, seeing themselves as perfect and seeking to save face at all costs.
+This is driven by the narcissistic tendency to downplay transgressions, seeing themselves as perfect and seeking to save face at all costs.
 Such a dynamic suggests that personality determinants of forgiveness may involve not only the personality of the offended, but also that of the offender.